 DUS testing is necessary to obtain listing of a variety on the European List of Varieties (common catalogue) or to obtain Dutch Plant Breeders’ Rights.
 One test can obtain listing on both (simultaneously).
 If you have technical questions about this topic, you can use our Helpdesk.

 You must submit the necessary forms and plant material.
-The table Submission requirements for varieties of floricultural crops (Excel) shows:
+The Excel-table with requirements for submission (Inzendeisen voor rassen van bloemisterijgewassenl) shows:

 - the final date for submitting an application